-The good news is that whether a child is just beginning to show signs of Sleep Disordered Breathing or has done so for years, we can help.
+The good news is that whether a child is just beginning to show signs of sleep-related breathing disorders or has done so for years, we can help.

 In fact, in cases where the development of a compromised airway is caught early enough, a qualified sleep professional can most likely fix the problem, they can oftentimes reverse the damage and restore the child's ability to breathe freely through the night.